ssoonmi/book-lending-client-example/part2.md

   );
 }
 ```

+Notice above that we are defining a `networkPolicy` of `'network-only'` when we use this query.
+That's because we want the most updated information about our user whenever we access this page.
+We don't want to rely on what is stored in our `cache`.

 Now, try refreshing the page when there is no `token` in your `localStorage` (`localStorage.removeItem('token')`).
 What happens?
 You should get an error message saying `Cannot read the property 'username' of null`.
 Try `console.log`ing what `data.me` is.